 We've carried out extensive archaeological investigations and biodiversity surveys to identify areas that require extra care to protect them during our project.

 It's impossible to deliver a project of this size without removing some trees.
 To make way for the new pipelines and associated infrastructure there will be trees and shrubs that need to be removed.
 Our team have worked extensively to design the route and ensure we are able to keep tree loss to an absolute minimum.

-Our plans incorporate supporting local tree planting initiatives, with a grant fund available to local landowners and community groups to bid for funds to support tree planting and woodland creation initiatives.
+Our plans incorporate supporting local tree planting initiatives, with a grant fund available to local landowners and community groups to bid for funds which support tree planting and woodland creation initiatives.
 The Cumbria Tree Fund is being managed by Cumbria Woodlands and further information can be found on Cumbria Woodlands website (opens in a new window) via email Neville@cumbriawoodlands.co.uk or by calling Neville Elstone on 07966 758594.